Department of American Studies

 M.A. in Folklore

-The Folklore Program, which operates within the departmental structure of American Studies, offers a M.A. in Folklore that is wholly independent of the American Studies graduate program.
-Our program focuses on the study of creativity and aesthetic expression in everyday life and on the social and political implications of this expression as it unfolds in the contested arenas of culture.
-Not bound to traditional definitions of folklore, and committed to preparing students for ethical practice in a multicultural world, the Folklore Program offers a flexible M.A. curriculum that readies students for both public practice and further academic study.
+The Department of American Studies offers an M.A. in Folklore.
+The M.A. program in folklore focuses on the study of creativity and aesthetic expression in everyday life and on the social and political implications of this expression as it unfolds in contested arenas of culture.
+Not bound to traditional definitions of folklore, and committed to preparing students for ethical practice in a multicultural world, the program offers a flexible M.A. curriculum that readies students for both public practice and further academic study.

 Graduate Minor in American Studies

 The American studies graduate minor serves students admitted in a variety of departments, including art, communications studies, English, history, and religious studies.
 Interdisciplinary training in the study of American culture can enhance scholarly and teaching capabilities for these students.
 The object of study is American culture in all its diversity, and the methodologies include historical, literary, and visual analysis as well as ethnography, sociology, economics, and political science as appropriate.
 The American Studies Department at UNC offers courses in the theory and methodology of American studies and in concentrations including American Indian studies, folklore, material culture studies, Southern studies, and digital humanities.

 The graduate minor consists of five courses, to be selected with the advice of the chair or director of graduate studies in American studies.
-These courses should include AMST 700 or 701 and at least two other graduate courses with American studies designation.
+These courses should include AMST 700 or 701 and at least two other graduate courses with an AMST designation.
 Additional courses may be chosen from cognate departments.
 These courses must be in addition to those required for the degree in the student's major field of study.

 Courses for Graduate and Advanced Undergraduate Students